atreyasha/spp-explainability/docs/develop.md

     1. Step-by-step

-        1.  **TODO** major code refactoring for main model (ignore visualization and interpretation) with conversion to recent PyTorch (eg. 1.\*) and CUDA versions (eg. 10.\*)
+        1.  **TODO** major code refactoring for main model (ignore visualization, interpretation and testing) with conversion to recent PyTorch (eg. 1.\*) and CUDA versions (eg. 10.\*)

             **DEADLINE:** *\<2020-11-30 Mon\>*

-            1.  make arg parser file, preprocessing clean script -\> keep things simple for now and lay framework

-            2.  use brute-force method of running code with newer libraries and fix errors on the fly -\> replace outdated functions on the fly and make everything clean/modern -\> migrate to soft-patterns-pp and clean from there

-            3.  find out whether use_rnn is passed by default and what its purpose generally is -\> need to understand all facets of code to master it

-            4.  code works well with latest CUDA and torch, now through code chunk by chunk and execute it to test on data, understand everything and clean errors on the fly -\> worry about performance in later steps -\> for now focus on understanding everything

-            5.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN
+            1.  extract all arg parser chunks and place in dedicated file

+            2.  make clean preprocessing script with GloVe vectors

+            3.  run code chunk by chunk and remove outdated torch code + replace with clean workflows

                 1.  no need to declare variables with autograd
                     explicitly: see